 Suzuki Logo Meaning and History

 Suzuki is a Japanese manufacturer of cars, motorcycles, ATVs, and marine engines.
-It also makes wheelchairs and a number of other small internal combustion engines.
+It also makes wheelchairs and some other small internal combustion engines.

 In contrast to many other carmakers, Suzuki has not introduced any changes to its emblem ever since it was designed in 1958.
 The only exception is color and the place of Suzuki inscription.